7 Mistakes Ruining Your ADHD Notion Setup

 The “Out of Sight, Out of Mind” Problem

 You have a really great “Idea Bank” tucked away on a sub-page of a sub-page.
-You haven’t looked at it since 2024.
+You haven’t looked at it since last year.
 Object permanence issues are real — if you don’t see it, it doesn’t exist.
 This applies to your Notion workspace as much as it applies to the snack you hid from yourself.

 Relying on your memory to navigate.
 If a database isn’t visible on your main dashboard (or linked prominently), it effectively does not exist.
 If you have to dig for it, you’ve already lost the battle.